Generalizing Downsampling from Regular Data to Graphs: Abstract

 \section{Abstract}

-Graph reductions are fundamental when dealing with large scale networks and relational data.
-They allow to downsize tasks of high computational impact by solving them in coarsened structures.
-At the same time, graph reductions play the role of pooling layers in graph neural networks, to extract multi-resolution representations from structures.
-In these contexts, the ability of the reduction mechanism to preserve distance relationships and topological properties appears fundamental, along with a scalability enabling its application to real-world sized problems.
-In this paper, we introduce a graph coarsening mechanism based on the graph-theoretic concept of \emph{maximum-weight $k$-independent sets}, providing a greedy algorithm that allows efficient parallel implementation on GPUs.
-Our method is the first graph-structured counterpart of controllable equispaced coarsening mechanisms in regular data (images, sequences).
+Downsampling produces coarsened, multi-resolution representations of data and it is used, for example, to produce lossy compression and visualization of large images, reduce computational costs, and boost deep neural representation learning.
+Unfortunately, due to their lack of a regular structure, there is still no consensus on how downsampling should apply to graphs and linked data.
+Indeed reductions in graph data are still needed for the goals described above, but reduction mechanisms do not have the same focus on preserving topological structures and properties, while allowing for resolution-tuning, as is the case in regular data downsampling.

+In this paper, we take a step in this direction, introducing a unifying interpretation of downsampling in regular and graph data.
+In particular, we define a graph coarsening mechanism which is a graph-structured counterpart of controllable equispaced coarsening mechanisms in regular data.
 We prove theoretical guarantees for distortion bounds on path lengths, as well as the ability to preserve key topological properties in the coarsened graphs.
-We leverage these concepts to define a graph pooling mechanism that we empirically assess in graph classification tasks, showing that it compares favorably against pooling methods in literature.
+We leverage these concepts to define a graph pooling mechanism that we empirically assess in graph classification tasks, providing a greedy algorithm that allows efficient parallel implementation on GPUs, and showing that it compares favorably against pooling methods in literature.